 Speaking of transportation, be mindful of energy efficiency in your own driving.
 Unless you are extraordinarily on top of it, you can find additional ways to save gas.

 Did you know that if you’re going to be idling for more than ten seconds, it’s cheaper and better for the car to turn it off and restart when it’s time to move again?

 It might not be a good idea to shut the engine off at a stoplight.
 But it certainly is if you’re waiting for a train.
 And probably if you’re stuck in a traffic jam.

 But the biggest waster of gas while idling is probably the drive-thru window.
 And you’re breathing everyone else’s exhaust, too.
 Park and go in the store.
 It probably won’t take any more time.

 These are only a few basic tips.
-Read the other pages on this site for more of them—and other information about energy.
+Read How to Save Energy with Window Treatments and other pages on this site for more of them—and other information about energy.